AndrewTweddle/CodingExercises/misc/WordRectangles/readme.md

 | 9 x 23  | 1.4991 ms | 4.9877 ms | 3.33 x    |
 | 9 x 22  | 4.9791 ms | 7.1606 ms | 1.43 x    |

-So it's not universally true that a narrow grid is faster than a wide grid.
+So it's not always true that a narrow grid is faster than a wide grid.

 #### What is responsible for the speed-ups from a change in grid dimension?